anksng/Learning-from-deploying-a-NLP-Flask-API/README.md

 ## **Flask app**
 * Learned about how variables from html placeholders can be loaded using `request.form.get('<PLACEHOLDER>)`.
-* Since `model()` is initialized and loaded before the flask-app starts, one app.py can run only one kind of model.
+* Since `model()` is initialized and loaded before the flask-app starts, one app.py can run only one kind of model?
 * To add multiple models into one application, branch out using HTML templates and Flask routes.
+How to use two or more models within one app?
 ## **Running as a Container - Docker**
 * While creating an image, running `pip install -r requirements.txt` (in `Dockerfile`) leads to a lot of conflicts among dependencies.
 Learn about practices Engineers use to handle this